lmlaaron/lmlaaron.github.io/index.md

    &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Cornell University
    &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; *ml2558 AT cornell DOT edu*
 # &nbsp;
+I am a final-year Ph.D. candidate in the School of Electrical and Computer Engineering at Cornell University.
+I am currently in the job market.
+I am interested in architecture and cyber-physical systems security using machine learning and formal methods.
+For machine learning for security, I explored the usage of ML for automated HW vulnerability discovery.
+I proposed to use machine learning to infer the location of autonomous vehicles via  [cache side channel](pub/sec20-luo.pdf)
-I am a fourth-year Ph.D. candidate in the School of Electrical and Computer Engineering at Cornell University.
-I do research on hardware security for cyber-physical systems and autonomous driving.
-I worked on a project that leveraged [information flow control](pub/ifc-cpsspc2018.pdf) to prevent untrusted sensor inputs from taking over the control of the vehicles.
-I demonstrated for the first time that [cache side channel](pub/sec20-luo.pdf) can be used to infer the location of autonomous vehicles, which is a serious security threat.
-I am advised by [Prof. G. Edward Suh](https://tsg.ece.cornell.edu/people/g-edward-suh/).
+For formal method, I worked on a project that leveraged [information flow control](pub/ifc-cpsspc2018.pdf) to prevent untrusted sensor inputs from taking over the control of the vehicles.